BobbyDinero/Img4N6/SECURITY.md

 ## 🚨 Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability in Image Threat Scanner, please report it responsibly.
+If you discover a security vulnerability in IMG🛡️4N6, please report it responsibly.

 ### 📧 How to Report